acdh-oeaw/arche-oaipmh/README.md

   (it means **you must have Fedora coupled with a triplestore**, e.g. using the [fcrepo-indexing-triplestore](https://github.com/fcrepo4-exts/fcrepo-camel-toolbox/tree/master/fcrepo-indexing-triplestore) Fedora plugin)
 * Depends only on the Fedora REST API and the SPARQL endpoint, therefore is not affected by internal changes in Fedora.
 * Can handle big repositories (doesn't buffer output data so memory consumption is very low).
-* Is very flexible:
+* Is flexible:
     * RDF metadata to OAI-PMH facets (id, date, set) mappings are provided in a configuration file.
-    * It's shipped with a classes implementing few metadata sources:
+    * It's shipped with a classes implementing OAI-PMH metadata generation from:
         * Dublin Core and Dublin Core terms in repository resource's RDF metadata.
-        * Metadata provided as other binary resources in the repository.
+        * Metadata provided as other binary resource in the repository.
-        * Metadata provided as CMDI XMLs stored in other repository resources (but their class is provided in the RDF metadata).
+            * With additional filtering based on the binary resource RDF metadata.
     * It's easy to extend
         * implement your own metadata sources
-        * or implement your own search class.
+        * implement your own search class
+        * implement your own sets

 # Installation